vhawk19/Py_Primer/Functions/2_BuiltIn_&_Composition_Functions.md

 # Inbuilt Functions

-Modules are basically header files in python, which you can `link` your program to to get access to a vast collection of functions and features.
+Modules are basically header files in python, which you can `link` in your program to get access to a vast collection of functions and features.

 To 'import' a module into your program, you can use the following syntax: